ibm-cloud-docs/EventStreams/mirroring.md

 &lt;ENTITY_PREFIX&gt;&lt;SEPARATOR&gt;&lt;NAME&gt;

 where:
-- &lt;ENTITY_PREFIX&gt; is the prefix for the entity using this topic
+- &lt;ENTITY_PREFIX&gt; is the prefix for the entity that uses this topic
-- &lt;SEPARATOR&gt; is an optional character used to easily separate the entities and resource names
+- &lt;SEPARATOR&gt; is an optional character that is used to easily separate the entities and resource names
 - &lt;NAME&gt; is the name of the Kafka resource

-For example, if the accounting business unit requires a topic called invoices, you can call it `accounting.invoices`.
+For example, if the accounting business unit requires a topic that is called invoices, you can call it `accounting.invoices`.

 The required access policies must be adjusted.
 For example, for the accounting business unit, the following policies are required on cluster B: